casualwriter/vanilla-chatgpt/README.md

 To remove the API key from local storage, just click on [logout] button.

-It is safe to run it from local or web.

-If feel not convenience to input the key every time, you may hard-code the API key as below
+If feel not convenience to input the key every time, you may can hard-code the API key as below

 ```
 window.onload = function () {